jeffbass/yin-yang-ranch/README.rst

 - **yin-yang-ranch**: Overall project documentation and design.
 Also contains Python programs that manage operations, like monitoring the health status of all the subsystems, including electrical power and internet access.
 Also contains system startup scripts in bash and systemd service files.
+Currently, only this bare bones stub is on GitHub.

 Software Stack
 ==============